Third Sunday of Easter

 The Collect (we pray together)

-A reading from the book of the prophet Isaiah
+A reading from the book of Acts of the Apostles

 For the word of the Lord Thanks be to God